ZSaberLv0/ZFVimToc/README.md

     * for configured `filetype` (see `g:ZFToc_setting`), TOC should show directly
-        * to force use custom pattern, use `<leader>zt` or `:ZFToc YourPattern`, enter an empty pattern to reset to default configured one
+        * to force use custom pattern, use `<leader>zt` or `:ZFToc YourPattern`, use `:ZFTocReset` to restore default config
     * for other `filetype`, you would be asked to enter regexp to search for titles

 1. use `[[` or `]]` to jump to prev/next title